awslabs/aws-sdk-swift/reference/0.x/AWSAppRunner/AppRunnerClient.md

 ### `createService(input:completion:)`

 Create an AWS App Runner service.
 After the service is created, the action also automatically starts a deployment.
 This is an asynchronous operation.
-On a successful call, you can use the returned OperationId and the <a href="https:​//docs.aws.amazon.com/apprunner/latest/api/API_ListOperations.html">ListOperations call to track the operation's progress.
+On a successful call, you can use the returned OperationId and the [ListOperations](https://docs.aws.amazon.com/apprunner/latest/api/API_ListOperations.html) call to track the operation's progress.

 ``` swift
 public func createService(input: CreateServiceInput, completion: @escaping (ClientRuntime.SdkResult<CreateServiceOutputResponse, CreateServiceOutputError>) -> Void)